sibahota059/SPHChatCollectionView/README.md

 SPHChatCollectionView to use in chat screens.
 (Supports iOS 8)

+Note : if you want to use Tableview, pls check here: https://github.com/sibahota059/FlatChatBubble

 This project is an attempt to create the experience of chat bubbles with image , time and avatar support.